PabloBaehler/Data-Science/README.md

 # Data-Science
-A collection of projects from my data science course
+A collection of projects from my Data Science course